NO. 2 TERRY FOX 69, NO. 15 JOHN OLIVER 37

 Heavily favoured Terry Fox of Port Coquitlam, meanwhile, did what was expected of them, punching their ticket to the 4A quarter-finals.

-Yet the time-capsule moment for the Ravens wasn’t a layup, a steal, or a three; rather, it came with 30.5 seconds left in the fourth quarter, when Grade 10 guard Karin Khuong took the court with 30.5 seconds left in the fourth quarter to a standing ovation from the Fox faithful.
+Yet the time-capsule moment for the Ravens wasn’t a layup, a steal, or a three; rather, it came with 30.5 seconds left in the fourth quarter, when Grade 10 guard Karin Khuong took the court amidst a standing ovation from the Fox faithful.

 After battling Stage 4 cancer throughout her Grade 9 year, Khuong briefly returned to the court in December, but the cancer has recently recurred.